 Why Even Negative Reviews Offer Value

 As review writing becomes an important part of the customer life cycle—with people even being urged to write a review after their interaction with a company—companies are also at risk of receiving negative reviews.

-Fortunately, negative aren’t always bad.
-They can often serve to further highlight positive experiences, as well as ensuring prospective students opt for the right program, department, or institution for them.
+Fortunately, negative reviews aren’t always bad.
+They can often serve to further highlight positive experiences, as well as ensure prospective students opt for the right program, department, or institution for them.

 Additionally, a negative review can be an opportunity for schools to engage with students.
 Responding to graduates who left negative reviews can be a way to provide solutions, or just to offer support or assistance.

 Negative reviews are also a way to ensure that you’re learning from students.
 Feedback can inform all areas of the university experience, ensuring you know where to provide more support to students.